michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/pre-trip-meetingevent.md

 * DEVOTION LEADER—Keeps the crew focused on connecting to Jesus by leading prepared daily devotions.
 Encourages the crew to share God Sightings in evening programs.
 * QUARTERMASTER—Is in charge of the tools and supplies your crew will need for your assigned project.

-FOR TODAY’S PROJECT: Here are the assignments for each crew role:
+**FOR TODAY’S PROJECT**: Here are the assignments for each crew role:

 * BREAK MAKER—At some point during your service, report to \[location of snacks\] to get a snack tray for your group.
 Have your group take a quick break and then get back to work.
 * PROGRESS REPORTER—Your job will be to let me know upon your return whether or not your crew got your job done, and, if not, what tasks still need to be finished.
 * WORK DIRECTOR—You’ll be responsible for leading and coaching your crew to get your job done today.
-* ORGANIZER—You’ll lead your crew from this room to your project location, and keep an eye out for any safety and any first-aid needs.
+* ORGANIZER—You’ll lead your crew from this room to your project location (if changing rooms) and keep an eye out for any safety and any first-aid needs.
-* DEVOTION LEADER—You’ll lead a brief, three-question discussion after you return from serving.
+* DEVOTION LEADER—You’ll lead a brief discussion after you return from serving.
 I’ll give you those questions when you get back.
 * QUARTERMASTER—You’ll be in charge of the supplies needed to complete your job.
 The supplies are all ready to go at your location, but you’ll be in charge of distributing them and making sure they are put back in an orderly fashion.

-\###
+---

-### **Devotion Leader Questions After the Service Project**&nbsp;
+### **Devotion Leader Questions After the Service Project**

-Describe what thought or feeling you had while serving today.&nbsp;
+· What emotions or thoughts did you experience while serving?

-During our mission trip, we’ll be serving for several days in a row.
-What is one thing you look forward to in the daily service?
-What is one thing that worries you about that?&nbsp;
+· Was there a moment your role either helped or challenged you?
+What did you learn from that?

-How did today's experience help (or not help) get you ready for our mission trip?&nbsp;
+· How does assembling items for people you may never meet teach us about serving with the heart of Jesus?

-Ask someone to read aloud this verse: “Don’t just pretend to love others.
-Really love them.
-Hate what is wrong.
-Hold tightly to what is good.
-Love each other with genuine affection, and take delight in honoring each other.
-Never be lazy, but work hard and serve the Lord enthusiastically.
-Rejoice in our confident hope.
-Be patient in trouble, and keep on praying.
-When God’s people are in need, be ready to help them.
-Always be eager to practice hospitality.” -**Romans 12:9-13**&nbsp;
+· Read Galatians 5:13.
+What does it mean to *serve humbly in love*?
+How is that different from just doing something “good”?

-What does it mean for us to “hold tightly to what is good?”&nbsp;
+· How might God use our simple acts of service to change lives—others’ and our own?

-Are there any parts of this verse that seem difficult or challenging to carry out consistently?&nbsp;
+---

-How are loving others and serving others similar?&nbsp;
+### **Closing Word**

-How does this connect to our love and service to God?&nbsp;
+**Say**: “Today you didn’t just practice serving—you actually served.
+The bags you put together are going to people who need hope, comfort, and reminders that they are not forgotten.
+This is what our mission trip is all about—loving people the way Jesus loves us.
+Today was just the beginning.”